scollinselliott/eratosthenes/README.md

 dates of a type’s production, use, and deposition.
-The method of sampling employed in `eratosthenes` involves a two-step process of Gibbs sampling, using consistent batch means (CBM) and Monte Carlo standard errors (MCSE) to determine convergence Flegal, Haran, and Jones (2008).
+The method of sampling employed in `eratosthenes` involves a two-step process of Gibbs sampling, using consistent batch means (CBM) and Monte Carlo standard errors (MCSE) to determine convergence (Jones et al. 2006; Flegal, Haran, and Jones 2008).
 Finaly, `eratosthenes` provides tools for analyzing the impact of events on each other with the conditional structure stipulated by the investigator, by implementing a jackknife-style estimator of squared displacement (how much the date of one event shifts when another is omitted).
 Ancillary functions include checking for discrepancies in sequences of events and constraining optimal seriations to known sequences. `Rcpp` is required for faster Gibbs sampling.

 The package is named after Eratosthenes of Cyrene, author of the *Chronographiai*.